-I have been a born again Christian for the last 21 years and in full time ministry since the year 2000, (Almost 13 years.)
+I have been a born again Christian for the last 21 years and in full-time ministry since the year 2000, (Almost 13 years.)
 One of the most surprising discoveries I made after my conversion was that problems do exist in the church too!
-In fact I learned sometimes you have more problems in the church than it is in the world.
+In fact, I learned sometimes you have more problems in the church than it is in the world.

-As a pastor I have been an observer of these problems as well as a victim sometimes.
+As a Pastor, I have been an observer of these problems as well as a victim sometimes.
 Recently I took time to reflect on these situations of the past and I have come to understand man’s desire to be in the limelight is the driving force behind many Church problems.

 Read Philippians 2:6

-A. NASB renders the above verse as “…but emptied Himself…” Some scholars argue this phrase means that Jesus when he was incarnated ceased to be God.
+A. NASB renders the above verse as “…but emptied Himself…” Some scholars argue this phrase means that Jesus when he was incarnated, ceased to be God.
 This is not satisfactory because the participle “being” (in the sense of “existing”) is in the present tense and states Christ’s continuing condition.

 B. The correct interpretation is that Jesus actually divested himself of his heavenly privileges and glory in order that we on earth might be saved.